Ambition and Happiness Post 40, 50, 60

 But as time moves on, and life happens, our attitude about what is important to us shifts.
 A study by the Center for Economic Performance at the London School of Economics shows happiness peeks at ages 23 and 69; as we start out our adult lives, and later during retirement.
 What happens in-between, and how that impacts what we seek when we are 40, 50 or 60 is interesting to consider as we plan for the future.

-Having the right beliefs and attitude toward aging will help you to maximize the second half of that “U.” As people continue to live longer, it becomes increasing important to find ways to stay active and engaged in life.
-Your attitude toward life, and happiness, has a huge impact on what you think you can accomplish.
+Having the right beliefs and attitude toward aging will help you to maximize the second half of that “U.” As people continue to live longer, it becomes increasingly important to find ways to stay active and engaged in life.
+Your attitude toward life and happiness has a huge impact on what you think you can accomplish.
 The Journal of Happiness, found that happiness increases with age well into the 80’s, but that most people (young and old) assume that happiness decreases with age.
 This is important because that belief can set you on the wrong path in life; such as making risky choices earlier in life (like not preserving health), or to not maximize your happiness potential later in life (by thinking you were happier during your younger years).
-Some of the reasons why people are happier later in life include an acceptance and appreciation of who you really are, an enjoyment for the little things and everyday experiences, and being more excepting of other people.
+Some of the reasons why people are happier later in life include an acceptance and appreciation of who you are, enjoyment of the little things and everyday experiences, and being more excepting of other people.

 The old saying that “doing what you love will make you happy,” is true.
 There is plenty of time at age 50 to embrace that second wind and start your new business, change careers or learn a new hobby.
 Pursuing your dreams and setting achievable goals, will help you to fulfill your ambitions, make you more balanced and bring you happiness.